Saturday Night Live season 14

 The fourteenth season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between October 8, 1988 and May 20, 1989.

 A new show logo was used starting with this season.
 It was made up of the words SATURDAY + NIGHT + LIVE styled in a circle.
 It was used until the end of the show's 20th season in 1995.

 This season notably saw the death of a second original cast member, Gilda Radner, who died on the day of the season finale from ovarian cancer.
 In memory of Radner, Steve Martin showed a clip from the "Dancing in the Dark" sketch from the 1978 episode hosted by Martin in lieu of his planned monologue.

 This season introduced the "Wayne's World" skits.

 Cast

-Before the start of the season, no changes were made to the cast.
-Al Franken, having rejoined the show as a writer and occasional on-screen performer three years ago, was once again credited as a featured cast member.
-As the season progressed, Lorne Michaels would hire two new people to the cast: Mike Myers and Ben Stiller, who joined the show mid-season as featured players.
-Stiller had actually appeared on the show before; his film made it onto the show in the episode hosted by Charlton Heston in 1987.
-This was the only season of the show for Stiller.
-After being on the show for four episodes, Stiller left due to creative differences with Michaels.
+Mike Myers made his debut as a cast member midseason.
+The first Wayne's World sketch aired on February 18, 1989.
+Ben Stiller had a very brief stint as a featured player.
+His short film The Hustler of Money had impressed producers and was aired in season 12.
+Stiller ended up leaving after only four episodes because he wanted to focus more on making short films, as opposed to performing solely sketch comedy.
+Al Franken returned to being an occasionally credited featured player, beginning with this season's third episode.
+He was previously a featured player for some of the 79–80 season and the final episode of the 85–86 season.